SkafteNicki/dtu_mlops/s7_deployment/apis.md

         print('Not Found.')
     ```

-4. Next try to call the following
+4. Next, try to call the following

     ```python
     response=requests.get("https://api.github.com/repos/SkafteNicki/dtu_mlops")
     ```

-    which actually gives back a *payload*.
+    which gives back a *payload*.
 Essentially, payload refers to any additional data that is sent from the
     client to the server or vice-versa.
 Try looking at the `response.content` attribute.
 What is the type of this
     attribute?

 5. You should hopefully observe that the `.content` attribute is of type `bytes`.
 It is important to note that this is
     the standard way of sending payloads to encode them into `byte` objects.
-To get a more human readable version of
+To get a more human-readable version of
-    the response, we can convert to [JSON](https://www.json.org/json-en.html) format
+    the response, we can convert it to [JSON](https://www.json.org/json-en.html) format

     ```python
     response.json()
     ```

-    Important to remember that a json object in python is just a nested dict, if you ever want to iterate over the
+    Important to remember that a JSON object in Python is just a nested dictionary if you ever want to iterate over the
     object in some way.

-6. When we use the GET method we can additionally provide an `params` argument, that specifies what we want the server
+6. When we use the GET method we can additionally provide a `params` argument, that specifies what we want the server
     to send back for a specific request URL:

     ```python